 Bread.
 It makes everyone happier.
 And flatbreads like naan and pita do all their rising in an hour—easier than getting to the bakery on some days!

-- 1/4 cup warm water (close to 105°F; not hotter or it will kill the yeast)
+- ¼ cup warm water (close to 105°F, no hotter or it might kill the yeast)

 - 1 teaspoon baking soda

-- for brushing before baking: a few tablespoons melted butter or ghee
+- a few tablespoons melted butter for baking